Divadrax/code-challenge-erpxba/README.md

 npm test
 ```

+The code includes a test server mocking the test API endpoints.
+It is checked in with the examples from the test specification, but I played with variations during development.

 ## Test 1
 The Test 1 solution can be run by hitting the root URI of the server: `http://localhost:<port>/`.